 For children, the main attraction is the island’s one-of-a-kind playground, modeled after the hull of the frigate ship The Petr and Pavel, but built at 80% of the original scale.

 The island’s inner basin has also taken on a new look, with iron fences linking stone columns.
 Additionally, the island gained a walkway paved with stone, as well as a sprawling herb garden.
 In the future, the New Holland park will feature grand-scale sculptures, art-objects and installations by artists from around the world.

 Temporary pavilions made out of glass, wood and metal, inspired by the Northern Modern style, have been constructed to meet the island’s other needs.
 These pavilions include an information center, where visitors can find out more about upcoming events, provide feedback, and engage with the project curators; the gallery Pavilion, equipped to feature a selection of small-scale exhibitions, lectures and other events; and a stage for concerts, screenings, and theatrical productions.
 There will also be several kiosks available for rotating pop-up projects from young restaurateurs.
-The island will have underground restroom facilities with special disability access.
 The design for these temporary pavilions was the work of two emerging architects from St Petersburg – Sergey Bukin and Lyubov Leontieva.